cam-au/amplex/_posts/2019-10-18-User_Acceptance_Testing.markdown

 #### Machine testing

-[Rtools]{.sans-serif} allows performing a machine testing of [R]{.sans-serif} packages within the MS Windows operating system.
+<span class="sans-serif">Rtools</span> allows performing a machine
+testing of <span class="sans-serif">R</span> packages within the MS Windows operating system.
 First the package is constructed as a tarball file with the command line and by typing `R CMD build`.
-Then the `R CMD check` performs different types of tests on this file based on pass/fail results where "fail" involves errors, warnings, and notes.
+Then the `R CMD check` performs different types of tests on this file based on pass/fail results where “fail” involves errors, warnings, and notes.
 The option `–as-cran` applies the most strict rules on the package and allows a successful submission for a publication on the CRAN repository whenever there is any fail.

 An example of a successful testing is in the `.log` file given as appendix where the checking starts in the `DESCRIPTION` file with the